elpatron68/dstask-ui/README.md

 - `POST /tasks/{id}/{action}` with action in `{start,stop,done,remove,log,note}`; for `note`, provide field `note`
 - `/tasks/action` (form UI), `POST /tasks/submit`
 - `/version`, `/sync` (GET info, POST run)

+### Command log footer
+- Visible on all HTML views by default; shows last 5 dstask commands (time, context, command).
+- "Show more" expands to 20; add `all=1` query to show all.
+- Toggle persists via cookie: links toggle between hide/show.

 ## Windows specifics
 - The server sets `HOME` and `USERPROFILE` based on `repos.<user>` so `dstask` can find its repo.